ryanjones/ruby_lambda_layers/README.md

-# AWS Lambda Layers
+# AWS Lambda Layers (Ruby)

-Working POC for loading in libraries from a lambda layer
+Working POC for for loading in gems from an AWS Lambda Layer into an AWS Lambda w/ Ruby runtime.

 ### Documentation